Change Point Inference for Non-Euclidean Data Sequences using Distance Profiles: Data applications

 We analyze the monthly U.S. electricity generation compositions obtained from \url{https://www.eia.gov/electricity/data/browser/}.
 We preprocess the data elements into a compositional form so that each entry of the compositional vector represents the percentage of net generation contribution from a specific source.
 During the preprocessing, we merge some similar categories of resources together and end up with 7 categories: Coal; Petroleum (petroleum liquids and petroleum coke); Gas (natural and other gases); Nuclear; Conventional hydroelectric; Renewables (wind, geothermal, biomass (total) and other); Solar (small-scale solar photovoltaic and all utility-scale solar).
 We obtain a sample of $n=264$ observations starting from Jan 2001 to Dec 2022.
 Each $Y_i$ takes values in a 6-simplex $\Delta^6=\{\bm{x}\in \mathbb{R}^7:\bm{x}^T\mathbf{1}_7=1\}$, where $\mathbf{1}_7=(1,1,\dots,1)^T$.
 The metric we apply between each object is where $\sqrt{\bm{x}}$ is the component-wise square root, i.e., $\sqrt{\bm{x}}=(\sqrt{x_1},\sqrt{x_2},\dots,\sqrt{x_7})$.

-We apply dist-CP to the preprocessed data and present the plot of the scan statistic in Figure \ref{fig:energy_scan}.
-The scan statistic peaks in month of February 2015.
-In Figure \ref{fig:energy_cpd}, we present the statistically significant estimated change point location with a vertical red dash line.
+We apply dist-CP to the preprocessed data and note that the scan statistic peaks in month of February 2015.
+In Figure \ref{fig:energy_cpd}, we present the statistically significant estimated change point location with a vertical dash line.
 At the change point, we can observe that the percentage of contributions from solar and renewable sources is increasing more rapidly while petroleum contributions drop rapidly.
-U.S. reached new milestones in renewables electricity generation in the year 2015 (see \url{https://obamawhitehouse.archives.gov/blog/2016/01/13/renewable-electricity-progress-accelerated-2015}) which explains the detected change point.
+U.S. reached new milestones in renewables electricity generation in the year 2015 (see \url{https://obamawhitehouse.archives.gov/blog/2016/01/13/renewable-electricity-progress-accelerated-2015}) \ which explains the detected change point.